vsonja/car-price-prediction/README.md

         To choose the best number of neighbors `k`, the Elbow Method is applied.
 Function `elbow-method` plots the performance metric MAE (Mean Absolute Error) against `k` and returns optimal value.

         To evaluate the accuracy of the manually implemented k-NN regression model, the dataset was split into training and testing subsets (80/20 split).
-The following sample output shows the selected value of k, a test input example, and the predicted price:

-        ```
-        k = 2
-        {:brand Chevrolet, :model Traverse Premier, :year 2020, :mileage 52000, :fuel_type Gasoline, :engine 3.6, :transmission Automatic, :price 35800}
-        Predicted price: 35763.0
-        ```

 This phase ensures quick testing, avoids API limits, and gives users a responsive experience.
 Due to limited API calls, these features still rely on the CSV dataset.
 However, API-based implementations of these features also exist and are used selectively where needed (for example, in price predictions and VIN-based queries).